tgarciar/ERP_ProphetACPDM_Pollutants/README.md

 https://drive.google.com/drive/folders/1O1B5Qol5yRMfGUk5N37GZYcM6GvuZTjy?usp=sharing

 The paths where each file needs to be saved are.
-They need to be in thos exact locations to run properly.
+They need to be in this exact locations to run properly.

 forecast_experiment1 --> "experiment1/saved_results/datasets/forecasts_experiment1.csv" <br>